Manjeets666/Voting-DApp/README.md

 # Step 5.
 Configure Metamask

     Unlock Metamask
-    Connect metamask to your local Etherum blockchain provided by Ganache.
+    Connect metamask to your local Ethereum blockchain provided by Ganache.
     Import an account using the private key provided by Ganache.

 # Step 6.
 Run the Front End Application